viviRbi/vyNote/Javascript-notes.md

 ### What is JavaScript?
 - Javascript is the **Programming Language** to make web page interactive.
 It allows you to implement complex features on web pages
-- It is the third layer of the layer cake of standard web technologies, two of which (HTML and CSS)
+- It is the third layer of the layer cake of standard web technologies, together with HTML and CSS
 - Js designed to intergrate into HTML.
 All major web browsers support Javascript

 ### What do we use it for?